awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

 ## Create a Build Project \(AWS CLI\)<a name="create-project-cli"></a>

-For information about using the AWS CLI with CodeBuild, see the [Use a Proxy ServerCommand Line Reference](cmd-ref.md)\.
+For information about using the AWS CLI with CodeBuild, see the [Command Line Reference](cmd-ref.md)\.

 1. Run the create\-project command: